srid/neuron-template/README.md

 # How to create your own neuron site

-- Go to <https://github.com/srid/neuron-template> and click "Use this template" button
+- Go to <https://github.com/srid/neuron-template> and click the "*Use this template*" button
+  - Give your repository a name, say `mynotes`
-  - Select "Include all branches" (necessary to get the site to publish)
+  - Select "*Include all branches*" (necessary to get the site to publish)
-- Optional: In your new repository, edit the `neuron.dhall` file and change something (eg. the title)

-GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/<yournewrepo>/`.
+GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/mynotes/`.

+## Set your site metadata

+- In your new repository, edit the `neuron.dhall` file to reflect your new site.

-## How to edit
+## How to edit and add notes

-Assuming you have changed the `editUrl` in `neuron.dhall`, you can simply click the "edit" icon on the publish site to edit any note.
+Assuming you have changed the `editUrl` in `neuron.dhall` (see above), you can simply click the "edit" icon on the publish site to edit any note.
 To create a *new* note, use the GitHub interface.
 On every change, your site should eventually rebuild.